You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Marketing and advertising agencies use behavioral tracking to follow the activities of users as they surf the World Wide Web.
 This is accomplished through the use of online technologies such as cookies, local shared objects and user data persistence modules that can track users across multiple websites.
 Most of this tracking is surreptitiously carried out without the knowledge of users.

 The use of behavioral tracking through advanced technologies has become controversial, particularly with the growth of online social networking and the vast amounts of personal data shared therein.
-The data collected by behavioral tracking firms is often analyzed by online reputation management firms to learn more about browsing patterns and behaviors.
+The data collected by behavioral tracking firms are often analyzed by online reputation management firms to learn more about browsing patterns and behaviors.

 The bad old days of black hat SEO are behind us.
 There were specific ways black hats operated, search engines have seen through most of their tactics at this point.
 Today black hat SEO is almost a science.